Andrew Petter: Higher education

 Subsequent to his career in politics, he served as dean of the University of Victoria's faculty of law from 2001 until 2008 (the first year as acting dean), before returning to teaching.
 During his time as dean, the UVic Faculty established a new graduate law program, created a national aboriginal economic development chair and supported the first cohort of the Akitsiraq Law School in Nunavut.

 He was named president and vice-chancellor of Simon Fraser University in January 2010, starting his term on September 1 that year.
 He was succeeded by Joy Johnson in 2020.

-Innovate BC
+Other Service

-From 2021 to 2024, Petter was served as chair of the board of directors of Innovate BC, a provincial Crown agency responsible for supporting innovation and growth in the technology sector in British Columbia.
-He took over the position from Alan Shaver.
-The appointment was announced by Ravi Kahlon, Minister of Jobs, Economic Recovery and Innovation.
+From 2021 to 2024, Petter served as chair of the board of directors of Innovate BC, a provincial Crown agency responsible for supporting innovation and growth in the technology sector in British Columbia.
+From 2024 to 2026, he served as a director of Coast Capital Savings Federal Credit Union.
+He currently serves as a member of the Board of Trustees of the University of Central Asia and as a member of the Advisory Board of the UIIN (University Industry Innovation Network).